stracquadaniolab/stracolors/README.rst

 Installation
 ------------

-This package have some dependencies (all solved by conda):
+This package has some dependencies (all solved by conda):

 - argh
 - matplotlib